Ravensblood CH.1

 Early May

-“Ravensblood?
-What kind of name is that?
-Is it anywhere near that town called Hell?”
+“I’ve never heard of it.
+Is it anywhere near the town called Hell?”
+I asked sarcastically.

-“I didn’t know you wanted to move.
+“I didn’t know you were looking to move.
 When did you do it?”

 “Last month.
 Bad memories live in my old house.
 You know, everything involving Peter.
-I miss Detroit but needed to move on.
+I miss Detroit but need to move on.
 I don’t want to feel ‘un’ anymore.”

 Un was how Sandy described feeling sad, alone, or depressed.

 “A new house and a new life,” Sandy said.
 “I’m back to using my maiden name.
 The Victorian needs work, but I got a good land contract deal.
-Somehow, I know I need to be here.
-You have to come see the house, Cole.
+Somehow, I feel I need to be here.
+You have to come visit me and see the house, Cole.
 When can I give you a tour?”

-It was one of the rare times Sandy was happy since her divorce.
-Eager to check it out, I took the long drive in my black Jeep Rubicon the following weekend.
-After making it to Ravensblood, I steered through the small downtown area on Main Street.
+Sandy sounded ecstatic over the phone.
+It was one of the rare times she was happy since her divorce.
+Eager to check out the house and visit my old friend, I took the long drive in my black Jeep Rubicon the following weekend like I said.
+After finally making it to Ravensblood, I steered through the small downtown area on Main Street.
 The locals bustled among small, charming shops and eateries.
-I passed by a quaint park as the sun glistened off the river behind it.
+I passed by a quaint park which stretched in back of the row of businesses as sunlight danced and glistened off the pretty river behind it.

-Sandy’s orange Volkswagen Beetle was parked in the cement driveway.
-While pulling up behind it, a huge black bird landed on the old porch banister.
+Sandy’s vintage orange Volkswagen Beetle was parked in the cement driveway close to the house.
+While pulling up behind it, a huge black bird landed on the old white porch banister.
 As I exited my vehicle, it let out a deep hoarse croak while gazing at me with shiny black eyes.

-“Good to see you too, Sandy,” I said, treading toward the porch.
+“Hey, Sandy!”
+I said, treading toward the porch.
+“Good to see you too.”
 The black bird squawked then flew away with brash flapping wings.

 “Was that a friend of yours?”
 I asked.

 “Oh, the raven?” she said, greeting me as I headed up the steps.
 “He comes around.
-Plenty of animals share the space around here.”
+I’ve got plenty of animals around here.”

 She gave me a hug.